Alzheimer’s is a disease that causes dementia. It is the most common cause of dementia, accounting for about two-thirds of cases in the elderly.

 - Regularly misplacing items or putting them in odd places.

-- Confusion about the time of day.
+- Uncertainty about the date or time of day.

 - Problems finding the right words.